luxkatana/studygo-to-csv/README.md

 You'll need a chromedriver.exe for selenium.
 To install one:
 <ol>
 <li>Head to https://chromedriver.chromium.org/downloads</li>
-<li>and download a chromedriver based on your google chrome's version</li>
+<li>and download a chromedriver based on your google chrome's version  and your OS</li>
 <li>Unzip the downloaded zip from the website</li>
 <li>Move the <strong>chromedriver.exe</strong> to this project's folder</li>
 </ol>